 The ws-url is the base WebSocket URI and shall be as defined in RFC 6455 [20].
 The yyyymmdd value shall contain the year (yyyy), month (mm) and day (dd) when the present standard was released.
 For example, the first release of this standard was 18 December 2017.
 That value is represented as '20171218'.
 The date used for any given release shall be taken from the corresponding entry in the 'Date' column of the Revision History table at the beginning of this document.

 The following shows an example of how such a query string is used to launch the Broadcaster Application.
-In this example, if the Entry Page URL is and the WebSocket APIs are based on the revision of the standard as released on 20 July 2018, the Broadcaster Application is launched as follows:
+In this example, if the Entry Page URL is:

 '''

 http://localhost/xbc.org/x.y.z/home.html

 '''